juliajmg/phd_project/PITCHME.md

 - Contribute with collective algorithms with which robots swarms can efficiently fulfill complex tasks.

----
-#### LOCALIZATION BY DISTANCE SENSING

-- Kilobots rely only on distance sensing to obtain relative positions and orientations of nearby robots.

 ---?image=reach_algorithm.png&position=right&size=50%

 ### REACH ALGORITHM
 @ul[]
 @div[left-50]
+- Lozalization only by distance sensing
 - First test algorithm

 - Purpose: For kilobots to reach a "leader", no matter their initial configuration.